Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 403: CI: Refactor code in tests for faster execution. at 2025-12-12 14:53:11
 * Commit 404: Build: Optimize performance of UI to ensure stability. at 2025-12-15 16:25:06
 * Commit 405: Docs: Update documentation for dependencies for better maintainability. at 2025-12-22 17:37:33
+* Commit 406: Build: Update documentation for module for faster execution. at 2025-12-26 17:14:40